LOGIN

 Hi, I'm Adam

-I am the founder of Learn Your Land — an educational organization dedicated to bringing humans and wild places together.
+I am the founder of Learn Your Land — an educational platform dedicated to bringing humans and wild places together.

 The first time I walked into an older forest, I knew something was different.
 The trees were larger.
 The moss was deeper.
 And there was a certain quality that permeated the entire landscape.

-I never experienced this quality in any ecosystem before, and while it felt good to be in its presence, I couldn't quite make sense of it at the time.
+I hadn't experienced this quality in any ecosystem before, and while it felt good to be in its presence, I couldn't make sense of it at the time.

 Age.

-The forest I visited was an old-growth forest — an ecosystem that was, paradoxically, entirely new to me.
+The forest I visited was an old-growth forest — an ecosystem that was entirely new to me.

-Since then, I have traveled across North America to study and learn from these remarkable places.
+Since then, I have traveled across North America to study and learn from these incredible places.

 I've consistently asked questions like: